BBC Lab UK: Technical challenges

 The BBC Lab UK platform was built using the BBC's new Forge application server, and was interconnected with other BBC online services such as BBC ID, BBC EMP, MemCache amongst others.
 BBC ID was employed as a sign-ed service was needed to help keep participant's data secure, and to prevent malicious submissions.
 The BBC Lab UK platform was re-built three times.
 First in 2010 to improve scalability.
 Second, in 2011 to reduce load times and server load.
 A third time in 2012 to re-factor after substantial changes in the BBC online infrastructure.

 De-commission

 After BBC Multiplatform's dissolution in 2011, BBC Lab UK was one of a number of web products migrated to the new Knowledge & Learning product.
 Senior management decided in 2013 that all technical effort would now be spent building this product rather than supporting the Lab UK service.
 From 1 May 2013, the website stopped collecting experiment data, although most of the experiments still offer feedback to those who have already completed the tests.
-The website was permanently 'mothballed' on the 18th of March 2016.
+The website was permanently 'mothballed' on 18 March 2016.